 To make the core values work and generate a real impact, Manuela Project works through two different ways:

-For the youngest children, from newborn to 12 years old, the projects offers physiotherapy and occupation therapy to try to improve their cognition and psychomotricity.
+Starting from newborns, the projects offers physiotherapy to improve the general condition of children in need.
 This therapy is offered form the Bilinyo Cultural Centre and, despite we offer transport to the venue, it is also delivered home for those families with the biggest mobility challenges.

-Music: Some of the children join the regular students of Vura Music Project
+Music: Some of the children join the regular students of Vura Music Project, incresing their potential social integration.

-Agriculture: We have a small garden of vegetables, on which the children with disabilities can work under the supervision of specialists of Manuela and the advise of the professional farmers from our third projects (Ruddu Hwe)
+Agriculture: We have a small garden of vegetables, on which the children with disabilities can work under the supervision of specialists of Manuela Project and the advise of the professional farmers from our third project (Ruddu Hwe)

-Handcraft making: With a dedicated teacher, the beneficiaries and their families learn how to make different crafts that later on are marketed
+Handcraft making: With a dedicated teacher, the beneficiaries and their families learn how to make different crafts that later on are marketed, such as handbags, bracelets, liquid soap and others.